 • Ordnance Corps

 • Veterinary Corps

 • Information Operations Career Fields

 • Institutional Support Career Fields

 Special Duty Assignments are duties that are unrelated to any specific career field at this time and do not provide a normal career progression pattern.
 Special Duty Assignments can give service members the opportunity to learn new skills, gain new experience and usually increase their paycheck by getting SDA pay.

 The Special Duty assignment screening process requires the member to meet standard minimum qualifications, submit an application with command endorsement, be reviewed by the rating and special duty assignment officers and the command or program manager, and be selected for the specific special duties desired.

 Army Enlisted to Officer Commissioning Programs

-The U.S. Army offers enlisted soldiers several ways to earn a commission and join the Officer Corps.
+The U.S. Army offers recruits and enlisted soldiers several ways to earn a commission and join the Officer Corps.
 The following are descriptions of each of the Army Enlisted to Officer Programs: